Your New Intranet Starts Here

 3. Tell A Story

 Facts and figures are quickly forgotten, but storytelling sticks.
-Using real-life examples and narratives helps your corporate messages resonate on an emotional level.
+Using real-life examples and narratives helps your corporate communication messages resonate on an emotional level.

 Instead of publishing a bland memo, explain a new policy –l ike an employee wellness initiative – through a relatable story.
 Show how it impacts daily work.